JSensebe/jsensebe.github.io/projects/olly-power-play.md

 - Leaf particles when fruit passed through trees
 - New animations created specifically for the game
 - I worked closely with artists to integrate them
+- Improved IK from my first version and routines to determine what Olly looks at (the player, the fruit, the UI, etc.)

 ---